There are a range of government and University funded scholarships available to support you during your candidature.

 - Project approval where autonomous sanctions apply

-Note, international applicants will only be eligible to be considered for the Australian Government Research Training Program Scholarship (RTPS) if they hold a qualification regarded by the University of Adelaide to be equivalent to:
+Note, international applicants who hold a qualification regarded by the University of Adelaide to be equivalent to:

 - An Australian Research Doctorate degree, if applying for a Doctor of Philosophy, or

-- An Australian Research Masters degree or higher, if applying for a Research Master
+- An Australian Research Master degree or higher, if applying for a Research Master

 RTPS for international students are only offered in the major round.